katetrahan/Galactic-Age-Calculator/README.md

 | **Converts life expectancy on Earth to life expectancy on Mars** | "72 years" | "x years" |
 | **Converts life expectancy on Earth to life expectancy on Jupiter** | "72 years" | "x years" |
 | **Determine how many years the user has to live based on life expectancy subtracted form current years** | "x years life expected on mars - current year" | "years left to live" |

+## Functionality to be included in the future
+* _Find out how old your favorite celebrities are on different planets_
+* _Create an app that tells you happy birthday on your planet birthdays_
+* _Let you connect to Facebook and type in your friends birthdays to tell them happy birthday on different planets(will not notify users like FB..because that gets annoying)_

 ## Setup/Installation Requirements